Who are Cry Havoc?

 We’re a mixed side – mixed genders, ages, backgrounds, abilities.
 We still have a notable base of members who live in Botley, but others come from other parts of Oxford and surrounding towns and villages.

 We dance for fun, but we also raise money for a local charity each year.
-In 2015 we raised £1000 for Multiple Sclerosis Therapy Centre Oxfordshire.
+Over the years, we raised just over £20,000 for the causes we’ve chosen to support.
+Our charity for 2023 is The Oxford Food Hub.

 Use the links above to find out more about us, access our blog & calendar of events, investigate Jim’s excellent collection of tunes favoured by Cry Havoc musicians, or even book us for your event.